 Some team members worry that taking time off could hurt their chances of getting a promotion or raise.
 However, as GoGirl Finance notes, a USTA study found no evidence that avoiding vacation improves one’s chances for a bonus or a raise.
-Furthermore, GoGirl also points out that taking some time away from work might just help others see how important your contributions are.
-Relying on others and taking the time to plan how your duties will be covered in your absence also strengthens your team and helps build bonds between coworkers.
+Furthermore, GoGirl also points out that taking some time away from work might just help others see how important each team member's contributions are.
+Relying on others and taking the time to plan how duties will be covered during your employee's absence also strengthens team-building and builds bonds between coworkers.

-Beyond simply helping you to recharge and feel less stressed, studies suggest that taking a vacation is also key for your overall health and wellness.
-The same USTA Study noted above found that men who don’t take vacations are more likely to suffer from heart disease, while women who don’t take time off are more likely to suffer from depression.
-As a bonus, staying healthy means you’ll take fewer sick days, saving money for your company.
-In other words, taking care of yourself is good for your employer as well!
+Beyond simply helping you to recharge and feel less stressed, studies suggest that taking a vacation is also key to one's overall health and wellness.
+The USTA Study noted found that men who don’t take vacations are more likely to suffer from heart disease, while women who don’t take time off are more likely to suffer from depression.
+As a bonus, staying healthy means your people will take fewer sick days, saving money and resources for your company.

-Not taking the time to relax can cost you in more ways than one.
-If your employer has a ‘use it or lose it’ policy when it comes to vacation days, you could be missing out on more than just the health and relaxation benefits.
-According to Project Time Off, employees in the US alone are letting go of $52.4 billion in combined benefits every year.
+Employees that do not take the time to relax can cost them in more ways than one.
+If your organization has implemented a ‘use it or lose it’ policy when it comes to vacation days, your people could be missing out on more than just the relaxation benefits.
+According to Project Time Off, employees in the US alone are letting go of $52.4 billion in combined group health benefits every year.
 Yikes!

 ...And it can cost your company, too

 For companies that allow team members to rollover vacation time, unused paid time off can leave a big liability on company balance sheets.
-Project Time Off also notes that US companies recorded roughly $224 billion in unused vacation time, with roughly $65.6 billion in unused paid vacation days being carried over from 2014 to 2015.
+Project Time Off notes that US companies recorded roughly $224 billion in unused vacation time, with roughly $65.6 billion in unused paid vacation days being carried over over the course of a year.
 That’s a liability on the books.
-As mentioned above, team members who don’t take care of their health by taking vacations can also cost their company in additional sick days.
-Furthermore, taking time off can help companies retain talent and keep turnover costs down.
-SHRM said that 78 percent of human resources directors found that team members who took more vacation days reported higher job satisfaction.